Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

   removeKeysOnDeletion: false
 ```

-We do not generate keys for only the initial validator pool; therefore, we set `generateKeys` to `true` for every node
+We don't generate keys for only the initial validator pool; therefore, we set `generateKeys` to `true` for every node
 bar these.
 To create a Tessera pod paired to GoQuorum for private transactions, set the `privacy` flag to `true`.
 You
 can optionally remove the secrets for the node if you delete the StatefulSet (for example removing a member node) by
 setting the `removeKeysOnDeletion` flag to `true`.
 For the initial validator pool we set all the node flags to `false`